Find Affordable College Courses

 10 Yearly Graduations

 Northern Illinois University is the 5th most popular school in the nation for students seeking a doctor's degree in educational/instructional technology.
 Roughly 16,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,608 per year, while in-state graduate students, on average, pay $8,942 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in educational/instructional technology from NIU.
+The average in-state tuition for full-time undergraduates is $9,792 per year, while in-state graduate students, on average, pay $9,090 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in educational/instructional technology from NIU.
+Of these students, 40% were women and 20% were members of underrepresented racial-ethnic groups.

 #5